How Much Sleep Do We Really Need?

 by Stephanie Chambers

-But how much sleep do people need?
-Often I hear people saying they only need six hours sleep, but generally they have a strong cup of coffee in hand.
-Are they just deluding themselves?
+How much sleep do people need?
+Often, we hear people say they only need six hours of sleep, but generally they have a strong cup of coffee in hand.
 According to the National Sleep Foundation 1 and based on research, adults need anywhere from 7 to 9 hours of sleep.
 Older adults (65 and above), need 7 to 8 hours.
-Children need a lot more.
+Children need a lot more.*

 Gradually reducing the number of stimulants you consume (i.e. coffee, tea, chocolate and pop) and having them only very early in the day may help.
 Eating at least two hours or more before bedtime can help (according to Ayurveda, it is best to finish eating by 7:30 p.m.).
 Switching off the TV and electronics and listening to soft music or reading relaxing uplifting books for at least half an hour before bed may help you to settle down.
 See our page Essential Oils For Sleep & Insomnia for more tips.*

-Many find essential oils useful.
-At Amrita, we have developed a combination of the best essential oils for sleep into a blend called Deep Rest Roll-On Relief which you can have at your bedside.
-It contains Red Mandarine, Lavender Extra, Sweet Marjoram and Mandarine Petitgrain and other therapeutic ingredients.
+Many find Essential Oils useful.
+At Amrita, we have developed a combination of the best Essential Oils for sleep into a blend called Deep Rest Roll-On Relief which you can have at your bedside.
+It contains Red Mandarin, Lavender Extra, Sweet Marjoram and Mandarin Petitgrain and other therapeutic ingredients.
 It is also available as a Deep Rest Synergy blend.
-Some like to just sprinkle some lavender on their pillow before bed.
+Some like to just sprinkle some Lavender on their pillow before bed.*

 Sources: